Samiksha2707/AI-Nutrition-Analyzer/README.md

 8) View detected food and nutrition

 🔮 Future Enhancements
-👉 Meal recommendations
+🍽️ Meal recommendations
-👉 Mobile app version
+📱 Mobile app version
-👉 Barcode scanning
+🔍 Barcode scanning
-👉 Advanced AI models
+🧠 Advanced AI models
-👉 Charts using Chart.js
+📊 Charts using Chart.js

 🤝 Contributing
-✔  Fork the repo
+✔ Fork the repository
 ✔ Create a new branch
-✔  Commit changes
+✔ Commit your changes
+✔ Push to GitHub
-✔  Push and create Pull Request
+✔ Create a Pull Requestequest